|

 Google has a very well known management commitment to allowing engineering one day a week to work on personal projects:

-You manage processes such as thinking up a new way to use computer technology than you a process to manufacture tires.
+You manage processes such as thinking up a new way to use computer technology differently than you manage a process to manufacture tires.
 But the idea that you don’t manage and improve the process just because the process seems discontinuous is a mistake.

 Some thoughts on managing innovation: